gdmarmerola/gdmarmerola.github.io/_posts/2018-09-11-probability-calibration.md

 ![]({{ "assets/img/probability_calibration/probcal-img-5.png" | absolute_url }})

-Not as good as the GBM correction, but calibration improved significantly.
-The produce works for both models!
+Calibration improves significantly as well.
+The process works for both models!

 ## Conclusion

-In this post, we showed a strategy to calibrate output probabilities of a tree-based model by fitting a logistic regression on its one-hot encoded leaf assigments.
+In this post, we showed a strategy to calibrate the output probabilities of a tree-based model by fitting a logistic regression on its one-hot encoded leaf assigments.
 The strategy greatly improves calibration while not losing predictive power.
 Thus, we can now be much more confident that the output probabilities of our models actually correspond to true fractions of success.

 As always, you can find the complete code at my [GitHub](https://github.com/gdmarmerola/random-stuff).